Three Photo Image Manipulation Questions

 Some have asked if I use HDR.
 I do not.
 It’s just not the way I choose to convey the scene.

-HDR is a process where one takes multiple images of the same scene with different settings.
+HDR is a process where the photographer takes multiple images of the same scene with different settings.
 Using software, the multiple images are merged into one.

 While speaking of image manipulation, there are some images I’ll view as potential black and white candidates.